Beginner rock guitar lessons for n00bs and rusty rockers

 Turns out these guitar amps are winning lots of people over.
 There have been numerous good reviews coming out on the web and in magazines.
 Bugera has also had good showings at the industry conferences like NAMM and Musikmesse.

 There's also been a growing list of artists using the various Bugera amplifiers.
 From studio musicians to Blues, funk and rock, thrash and pop, there's a good mix of guitarists using this gear.
-Check out some reviews by industry magazines.
+Check out their story to see why.

 Depending on the desired tone, there are different boutique-style combo and head/stack amplifiers available.
 These range in wattage from a 5-Watt Vox style combo to 120-Watt, three channel guitar amplifiers.
 I could drone on about the different models, but I'll just send you over to Bugera Amps to dig into the amplifier models.

 As a quick run-down of the high-end boutique models these are modeled after, here's a list of the Bugera Amplifiers:

 This should get you started if you're interested in checking out Bugera amplifiers.
 There are a lot of reviews coming out, many by music industry journalists for their respective print or web magazines.
 There's also a lot of comments in forums out there, not all of which are positive.
 Everyone's entitled to their opinions, but before you make a decision based on someone else's comments, find a local Bugera dealer and test one out for yourself.
 Or at least check out the many YouTube videos on the Bugera Channel.